WiseHorror/Gogma-Artian-Roll-Planner/README.md

 Element does not select a separate base reinforcement counter.
 The counter is keyed by weapon type and rarity, so forging another element of the same weapon type advances the same sequence.
-The predictor uses the game's base bonus pool and removes Sharpness after it has been selected twice while generating the five bonuses.
+The mod uses the game's base bonus pool and removes Sharpness after it has been selected twice while generating the five bonuses.
 Material combinations can change the available bonus families;
-the planner derives that pool without consuming a weapon.
+the mod derives that pool without consuming a weapon.

 If the selected target asks for an excluded family or more copies than the recipe permits, the UI reports **Impossible for this recipe** instead of